 Student A estimated that the length of the nerve pathway involved was 175 cm

-Use TABLE 3 and TABLE 4, on page 17, to calculate the mean speed of nerve impulse transmission.
+Use TABLE 3 and TABLE 4, on pages 20 and 21, to calculate the mean speed of nerve impulse transmission.

 Do NOT use the value for TRIAL 3 in your calculation.
 [2 marks]